PHP/interface

 In PHP, an interface is a set of public method-functions which can be required in either of two circumstances:

-• This works almost identically to declaring the interface's methods as abstract functions in a trait or parent class.
+- This works almost identically to (the alternative of) declaring the interface's functions as abstract functions in a trait or parent class.

-• the type of a function argument or return value
+- as a type for a function argument or return value

-• does not tie the object to a specific class hierarchy
+- does not tie the object to a specific class/implementation hierarchy

 Predefined